-You will probably have gathered that my passions include gardens, allotments, history and writing.
+You will probably have gathered that my passions include gardens, history and writing.
 However, I started life differently studying sculpture at the Slade.
 Writing came later when I wrote general features for the newspapers including the Guardian and Sunday Times.
 I took up gardening when we moved from London to the country and I had a garden of my own for the first time.

 Deeply ignorant but greatly inspired by neighbouring Sissinghurst Castle, I took the garden design course at the English Gardening School.
 The course was a revelation and hooked me into garden design.
 I greatly enjoy creating green architectural space in gardens, playing with the colours and textures of plants and putting in focal points to make surprises around corners.

 I was commissioned to write the first book on allotments out of the blue.
-Practical Allotment Gardening was quickly followed by The Allotment Handbook which hit the best-seller list for gardening books.
+Practical Allotment Gardening was quickly followed by The Allotment Handbook which hit the best-seller list for gardening books, the two combined selling 145,000 worldwide.
 Four other allotment books came on the tail of these, leaving just one last book I wanted to write on the subject.
 It was to help to add the weight of history to the allotment cause.
-Of Cabbages and Kings - the History of Allotments (2014) goes back to their very roots when even the lowliest serf, had a stake in the land.
+Of Cabbages and Kings – the History of Allotments (2014) goes back to their very roots when even the lowliest serf, had a stake in the land.
 It traces how the life- saving right to common land was taken away from the farm labourers, causing dire hardship, and was only finally returned in reduced form as allotments.
 The War was the heyday, marking a dramatic a U-turn with the ‘Dig for Victory’ campaign.

 Caroline Foley is a member of the Garden Media Guild and The Society of Authors.